 Those curious about whether or not they have Perkins loan can pull up a list of all federal loans, including specific loan types, on the Federal Student Loan Database.

-The law enforcement professionals that are not eligible for Public Service Loan Forgiveness may be able to get their student loans forgiven under income-driven repayment forgiveness.
+The law enforcement professionals that are not eligible for PSLF may be able to get their student loans forgiven under income-driven repayment forgiveness.

 The downside is that this form of forgiveness takes a long time.
-Additionally, any amount forgiven under this particular forgiveness provision is considered to be taxable income by the IRS.
+Additionally, any amount forgiven under this particular forgiveness provision is taxed as income by the IRS.

-Details on the various income-driven repayment plans and forgiveness strategy is available here.
+Details on the various income-driven repayment plans and forgiveness strategies are available here.

-Given the taxation on the debt forgiven and the long time required to achieve forgiveness, this route is most likely the best fit for borrowers who have massive amounts of federal student debt and no other viable path to eliminating the loans.
+Given the taxation on the debt forgiven and the long time required to achieve forgiveness, this route is most likely the best fit for borrowers with massive amounts of federal student debt and no other viable path to eliminating the loans.

-Looking beyond the traditional federal student loan forgiveness programs, there are a number of Loan Repayment Assistance Programs (LRAPs) designed specifically for police officers, firefighters, and other public servants.
+Looking beyond the traditional federal student loan forgiveness programs, there are several Loan Repayment Assistance Programs (LRAPs) designed specifically for police officers, firefighters, and other public servants.

 Many larger police departments have loan repayment assistance programs.
 However, smaller departments are starting to offer them as well.

 The LRAP can take many different forms.
-Some offer a large payment at the end of a number of years of service specially for paying down student debt.
+Some offer a large payment at the end of several years of service.
 Others will pay a certain amount each month towards student loans.

 Surprisingly, many of these programs are not well advertised.
 Spending a bit of time investigating whether or not such a program exists at your current employer could be time well spent.

-Outside of employer assistance programs, many states and cities have specific programs set up to recruit law enforcement individuals to their area.
+Outside of employer assistance programs, many states and cities have specific programs to recruit law enforcement individuals to their area.